-Bill Wheeler, owner of Black Tie Transportation, will donate his Community Bus for a Wheelchair Program field trip for each school, 44 people total, that raises at least \$1.50 per student to reward your fundraising efforts.
-Normally the field trip occurs at the end of the program and the students are taken to the new Spirit of the Old West Museum, Classic Car Museum and Wheelchair Museum at Blackhawk Plaza in Danville.
-Usually we are able to get a member of the Behring family to speak to the students about the importance of leadership and philanthropy.
+Bill Wheeler, owner of Black Tie Transportation, will donate his Community Bus for a Wheelchair Program field trip for each school, 44 people total, that raises at least \$1.50 per student, to reward your fundraising efforts.
+Normally the field trip occurs at the end of the program.
+Students receive a one-hour docent-led tour of the Spirit of the Old West exhibition.
+Following their guided-tour, students will have the opportunity to self-guide through the following exhibitions with their teacher and chaperones: International Automotive Treasures, Art of Africa and Into China.
 There is no cost to the school for the field trip.
-More information about the Field Trip is available at https://www.wheelchairfoundation.org/programs/from-the-heart-schools-program/.
 Please sign up for this optional Field Trip as soon as your school earns their goal of \$1.50 per person.

-Field Trip - Schedule and Guidelines
+Schedule and Guidelines